Hi there,

 The Best Explanation of Addiction I’ve Ever Heard – Dr. Gabor Maté is a 10-minute summary of Dr. Maté’s exploration of addiction as a response to pain and an attempt to escape suffering.
 Worth watching.

-A quote I want to share with you this week:
+A quote I want to share with you:

-“The problem is not that the truth is harsh but that liberation from ignorance is as painful as being born.
+The problem is not that the truth is harsh but that liberation from ignorance is as painful as being born.
 Run after truth until you are breathless.
 Accept the pain involved in re-creating yourself afresh.
-These ideas will take a life to comprehend, a hard one interspersed with drunken moments.”
+These ideas will take a life to comprehend, a hard one interspersed with drunken moments.

-— Naguib Mahfouz.People aren't disposable (or, why apps can't cure loneliness).
+— Naguib MahfouzPeople aren't disposable (or, why apps can't cure loneliness)

-Every day I hear about another new app designed to help people in cities make friends because we’re all so bloody lonely.
-But what the (app) makers never seem to understand is that lack of choice is not the problem.
+Every day there is another app designed to help people make friends because we are all so bloody lonely.
+But what the app makers never seem to understand is that lack of choice is not the problem.
 Swiping and matching with theoretically like-minded people is effortless.
 Meeting those people and getting to know them and coordinating plans to meet again is hard work.
-Those apps are only worsening things.
-They promise us friendship at the push of a button.
-Friendship as a series of quick hits of validation.”
+The apps only make things worse.
+They promise us friendship at the push of a button; friendship as a series of quick hits of validation.
+The solution?
+If you reframe the goal as finding a single, strong friendship you will build deep connections and chose people worthy of your energy.

 That’s all for this week!